InsightSoftwareConsortium/ITK-Wasm/docs/development/itk_js_to_itk_wasm_migration_guide.md

 ## IOTypes

-The use of `IOTypes` in pipelines is deprecated and not expected to work in the future.
+The use of `IOTypes` in pipelines is deprecated has been removed.
 These have been replaced by `InterfaceTypes`.

 ## Argument order when writing image, mesh binaries